 Mitomycin is an antibiotic and chemotherapy for the treatment of mesothelioma.
 Several studies show that mitomycin stabilizes the disease and reduces symptoms of mesothelioma in some patients.
 When used for mesothelioma, mitomycin is usually combined with other chemotherapy drugs.

 What Is Mitomycin?

 Mitomycin is an antibiotic that is used in cancer treatment as part of chemotherapy.
-The FDA approved it to treat metastatic pancreatic and stomach cancers.
-Oncologists sometimes prescribe it for other cancers as well, including cervical cancer, non-small cell lung cancer, and mesothelioma.
+The U.S. Food and Drug Administration (FDA) approved it to treat metastatic pancreatic and stomach cancers. t is administered intravenously, approximately every six to eight weeks.

 Although it is an antibiotic, a type of medication usually used to treat bacterial infections, mitomycin is only used for cancer treatment.
 It comes from a substance isolated from the Streptomyces caespitosus bacteria, and it works by slowing or stopping the growth of cancer cells.
 Other chemotherapy drugs actually kill or destroy cancer cells.